 Duke of Sussex75 South Parade

 Rebuilt in 1898 with a mock Tudor frontage, it has a central island counter with exposed floorboards, alcove seating and etched glass screens.
 Up to five rotating guest ales. mostly from from London and the Home Counties.
-The rear room, which can be curtained off for private functions, is used for diners and also leads to a large pleasant beer garden.
-This large restaurant area serves a mix of English food and Spanish specials.
-The current management has turned what was a failing pub into a local gem that can get busy in the evenings.
-Family and dog-friendly, it is both a local and a gastro-pub.
+The rear room, the decorative ceiling of which is listed, is dedicated to dinners and leads through to a large and welcoming garden with hidden corners.
+It is both a local and a gastro-pub.
 There is generally a pub quiz here on Sunday evenings.
 Next to the terminus of the 94 bus.